killercup/convey/CONTRIBUTING.md

 that needs to be met by a future version of this library so you can use this feature.

-# Submitting a Pull Request
+# Submitting a pull request

 Do you want to submit a quick typo fix or something similar?
 No need to read further, just send a PR!